hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

     """Testing with zero."""
     assert 0 + 0 == 0

-#  The example above demonstrates a basic test structure.
+#  The example above demonStartes a basic test structure.
 #  To create comprehensive tests for the given markdown document,
 #  you need the actual Python code, defining functions, classes, or methods
 #  that these tests will target.